akeneo/pim-helpcenter/doc/announcements-workflow.md

 ## When are deployed the content of the updates?

-The new features are released the 5th of each month, in the PIM and on the helpcenter website.
-For example, the new features of February 5th 2020 are released the March 5th 2020.
+The updates are deployed the 5th of each month, in the PIM and on the help center website.
+For example, the new features of February 2020 are released on the 5th of March 2020.

 The content of the directory `content/updates/2020-02` that is on `master` branch is not deployed in production before March 5th 2020.